The Side Hustler’s Guide to Burnout Prevention

 What are you doing to prevent side hustle burnout?

-No matter what you do, freelancing and side hustling makes demands on your life force that could lead to burnout and ill health.
+No matter what you do, freelancing makes demands on your life force that could lead to burnout and ill health.
 But you can prevent it by managing your time and taking care of your body and relationships.

 When you notice yourself burning out, what do you do to start feeling better?